 Watch how it works (on an older version of Priority Matrix, but you get it):

 It’s simple.
 Each Priority Matrix account has a private and secret Item Inbox address.
 Email messages sent to that address will appear as incoming tasks in your Item Inbox the next time you open Priority Matrix.
 The easiest way to find out your private Item Inbox address is to open your special links page and just copy the address into your clipboard.
 Save it in your address book to be used when the inspiration strikes, and you need to create new items via email.
 Finally, when you open the Item Inbox in the Priority Matrix apps, you can drag them to a specific project and quadrant of your choice to incorporate them into your work.
 That’s all!

 Is this a special project in my account?

 Sort of, yes.
 We think of an item inbox as a temporary location for your items, before you put them in an actual project.
 It’s a good idea to separate the mental spaces of ideating and classifying.
 When you’re in ideation mode, you have exciting new ideas, like during a brainstorm session.
 At that time, it’s important to just capture things without passing judgement, and let the imagination flow.
 Then, when you have the time to classify the ideas, you can evaluate them carefully and move them to a specific quadrant inside the relevant project, delegating it and setting due dates, etc.

 Can I email items to a specific project?

 Absolutely.
 If you want to email a new item directly into a specific project, there’s a link for that.
-These are the instructions to get it:
+These are two ways to get that link.